RandomSeeded/pixyll/_posts/2017-04-01-simple-one-for-one.md

 ## Use Case #3: Blocking, return value required

 When to use: whenever you need to get a value synchrnously, but want to have the callee be in its own process for purposes of resiliency or architecture.
-In surfpings, this is used when we retrieve emails.
+In SurfPings, this is used when we retrieve emails.
 While this COULD be handled entirely within the `init` block, by returning `{stop, {data could go here]}`, this would be pretty poor practice and require co-opting `gen_server terminate/2` in order to get your return values.
 Instead, we start a child, and issue a `gen_server:call` to it.
 The return value is then returned from the child process via `{stop, Reason, Response, State}`.

 Caller:
 ```erlang